thachhien-dev/thachhien-dev/README.md

-# Hi there, I'm Thạch Hiền 👋 (Full-stack .NET & ReactJS Developer)
+# Hi there, I'm Thach Hien 👋 (Full-stack .NET & ReactJS Developer)

 A passionate Software Engineer from Vietnam.
 I focus on building robust, scalable Backend systems using C#/.NET Core, combined with smooth, interactive Frontend interfaces using ReactJS.